ztfo/mo/docs/PROJECT_CONTEXT.md

 ## Project Status

-**Current Phase**: Planning/Initial Development

-We have decided to pivot from a traditional VS Code/Cursor extension approach to a Cursor MCP server approach, which will be simpler to develop and maintain while still providing the core functionality we need.
+**Current Phase**: Phase 1 Complete / Ready for Phase 2

+We have implemented the core MCP server infrastructure and basic task management functionality.
+The server now supports protocol version handling, context utilization, and command processing with rich markdown responses.

+We are now ready to move into Phase 2, where we will implement the Linear integration.

 ## Key Documents